CookieAvenger/Tiny-Manga-Downloader/README.md

 # Tiny-Manga-Downloader

-Small C program to download entire series and update already downloaded ones.
+Tiny C program to download manga and update already downloaded ones.
 Can save each chapter as a comic book archive, and can delete duplicate images (works for some scanlator images).
 Experimental image duplication finder to try and remove all possible